FKrizekk/FKrizekk/readme.md

 ## I'm a Student, Unity, C# and Python developer!!

-- ⚡ I love to play guitar, cycle and write code :)
+- ⚡ I play guitar, cycle, do some hiking, play a lot of videogames and write code :)

 ### Languages and Tools: